Indiana Layoffs — August 2009

 |---|---|---|---|---|

-The most significant filing came from International Aerospace Tubes at its Indianapolis facility, reporting 106 affected workers.
-Kmart Corp followed with 48 workers.
+Leading the list was International Aerospace Tubes at its Indianapolis facility, reporting 106 affected workers.
+Kmart followed with 48 workers.

 This is the third consecutive month of declining layoff activity.

-The numbers illustrate a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The filings reflect a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.